 Fugang Geopark (Xiao Yeliu) Introduction

-Fugang Geological Park (Little Yehliu) is located in the waters north of Fugang Fishing Port, serving as a scenic spot at the southernmost end of the Eastern Coast.
-Its terrain and rock types resemble those of Yehliu in the north, thus earning the nickname "Little Yehliu."
-The park features a visitor center, shops, camping areas, and seaside trails.
-Visitors can enjoy various types of unique rock formations, listen to the waves, and observe fish in the water.
-On clear days, one can catch a glimpse of Green Island, located approximately 33 kilometers away.
-Camping here offers the novelty of falling asleep to the sound of the sea under the night sky.
-The stunning landscapes created by oceanic and tectonic movements have produced spectacular sights such as tofu rocks and honeycomb rocks, shaped by tectonic uplift and thousands of years of ocean erosion.
-The weathered rock layers create various unique formations, among which the Big-Eyed Frog, Camel Rock, and Turtle Hexagon Rock are the most famous, making them must-see attractions at Fugang Geological Park (Little Yehliu).
-Each year from April to October, the "Night Visit to Little Yehliu" event is held, where enthusiastic volunteers guide visitors to explore the nighttime ecological environment of Fugang Geological Park (Little Yehliu) and observe the hermit crabs that live there.
-This experience allows guests to discover another aspect of the park after dark while also helping to collect empty shells to provide homes for the hermit crabs.
+Fugang Geopark (Little Yehliu) is located in the waters north of Fugang Fishing Port and is the southernmost scenic spot on the eastern coast.
+The terrain and rock types here resemble those of Yehliu in Beiguan, hence it is referred to as "Little Yehliu."
+The park features a visitor center, stores, camping areas, and coastal trails.
+Visitors can not only admire various types of strange rocks, listen to the waves, and watch fish play in the water, but on clear days, they can also see Green Island approximately 33 kilometers away.
+Camping here offers a unique experience of falling asleep to the sound of the sea under the night sky.
+The stunning landscapes created by the ocean and tectonic movements, shaped through uplift and centuries of erosion, give rise to spectacular formations like tofu rocks and honeycomb rocks, while the weathering of rock layers has carved out various odd rock formations, among which the Big-eyed Frog Rock, Camel Rock, and Turtle Formation are the most famous and must-capture sights at Fugang Geopark (Little Yehliu).
+From April to October each year, the “Night Tour of Little Yehliu” event is held, where volunteer guides lead visitors to explore the park's nighttime ecological environment and observe the hermit crabs that inhabit Fugang Geopark (Little Yehliu), allowing people to discover another side of this area after dark.
+Additionally, this event collects empty shells to help hermit crabs find new homes.